 - Abdominal pain or cramping

 - Liquid or solid bowel movement in your child's underwear

 - Blood on the toilet paper or bowel movement

 How is constipation in children diagnosed?
-Your child's caregiver will ask about your child's bowel movements and examine him.
+Your child's healthcare provider will ask about your child's bowel movements and examine him.
 He may take a sample of bowel movement from your child's rectum.
 Your child may need an x-ray of his abdomen.
-This will help your child's caregiver see if your child has constipation.
+This will help your child's healthcare provider see if your child has constipation.

 How is constipation in children treated?
 The following treatments can make it easier for your child to have a bowel movement.
-Ask your child's caregiver before you give him any of the following medicines:
+Ask your child's healthcare provider before you give him any of the following medicines: